fNIRS/snirf/snirf_specification.md

 format files, renamed with the `.snirf` extension.
 For a program to be “SNIRF-compliant”, it must be able to read and write the SNIRF file.

-The HDF5 specificiations are defined by the HDF5 group and found at https://www.hdfgroup.org.
+The HDF5 specifications are defined by the HDF5 group and found at https://www.hdfgroup.org.
 It is expected that HDF5 future versions will remain backwards compatibility in the foreseeable future.

-The HDF5 format defines "groups" (`H5G` class) and "datasets" (`H5D` class) that are the two primary data organization and storage classes used in the SNIRF specificiation.
+The HDF5 format defines "groups" (`H5G` class) and "datasets" (`H5D` class) that are the two primary data organization and storage classes used in the SNIRF specification.

 The structure of each data file has a minimum of required elements noted below.
 For each element in the data structure, one of the 4 types is assigned,